t-young31/gap-train/examples/additional_examples/mixed_energy_force/README.md

 Gaussian approximation potentials make use of energies and forces to fit the potential.
 However, they need not be of the same level of theory (or particularly well converged, as noted in the tutorial review[1]).
-For high-level coupled-cluster potentials where gradients are expensive to calculate the forces may be evaluated at a different level of theory to the energies, provided they are within the 'assumed error' (σ<sub>F</sub>) to the true forces.
+For high-level coupled-cluster potentials where gradients are expensive to calculate, the forces may be evaluated at a different level of theory to the energies.
+This is provided they are within the 'assumed error' (σ<sub>F</sub>) to the true forces.

 ### Force errors